 Threat Assessment Training: Identify and Defend Against Your Threat

 Threats, threat assessment, and threat assessment training.
 There is a lot wrapped into these terms.
-Threats vary based on our mission.
-To law enforcement they could mean active shooters, criminals, or persons carrying concealed weapons.
+Threats vary based on our mission or what we are trying to protect.

 Threat assessment also means different things to different people.
 Security professionals, military personnel, psychologists, and school counselors all conduct threat assessments.
 As a law enforcement professional, the type of threat assessment you need may vary based on the type of problem you are trying to solve.